 Feel the heat with this dry buffalo spice mix!
-It’s customizable to your tastes and is great on chicken, vegetables, eggs, and more!
+This buffalo seasoning is customizable to your tastes and is great as a rub on chicken and meat, sprinkled on vegetables or eggs, and more!

-Basically, gimme all the wing sauce.
-It's got some heat to it, it's a kitchen staple, and a little goes a long way.
-Just like this dry spice blend!
-It’s a mix of spices you probably have hanging around your kitchen cabinets, and is zippy like its inspiration.
+It's got some heat to it, it's a kitchen staple, and a little goes a long way -- just like this dry spice blend.
+This buffalo seasoning is a mix of spices you probably have hanging around your kitchen cabinets, and is full of zip just like its inspiration.

 I also add it to everything. 🙂

 Before we get into what's in this blend, let's begin by talking about something that's not.
 You’ll notice that cumin is not invited to this buffalo spice mix party.